Published June 12, 2019

 Overall, I think CCleaner Professional is a great PC cleaning tool, and worth the money.
 Even the free version is better than other cleanup tools like Avast Cleanup.

-Despite the initial learning curve to use CCleaner to its fullest potential, and the security incident that happened a few years ago, CCleaner still remains my #1 pick for PC cleaning tools.
+Despite the initial learning curve to use CCleaner to its fullest potential, and the security incident that happened a few years ago, CCleaner still remains a top tool for me.

-Go check it out yourself, and let me know what you think.
+Anyway, go check out CCleaner yourself, and let me know what you think.
 The pro version offers a 14-day trial so you can decide for yourself.